DhruvPatel05/Restart/README.md

 # Restart

 Restart is a SwiftUI iOS app focused on motivation, calmness, and self-improvement.

 The app uses a smooth onboarding experience with custom illustrations, animations, and a clean modern UI.
+It is designed as a beginner-friendly SwiftUI project to practice onboarding screens, drag interactions, animations, and clean app structure.

+---

 ## App Preview